Skip to main content

 Timeline and Expectations

 Sleep apnea claims typically take several months to over a year to complete, depending on complexity and the VA's current processing times.
 Initial claims may be faster than appeals or claims requiring extensive medical development.
+If you do face a denial, keep in mind that under 38 CFR § 3.102, when the positive and negative evidence is roughly in balance, the VA must resolve that doubt in your favor — a principle that can be pivotal in sleep apnea nexus disputes.

 Veterans should be prepared for the possibility of an initial denial, especially for direct service connection claims.
 Many successful sleep apnea claims require appeals or additional evidence development.